Bisha

-Bisha (بيشة, Bīšah), also known as Qal`at Bishah (قلعة بيشة, Qalʿat Bīšah), is a town in the south-western Saudi Arabian province, 'Asir.
-Bisha was its own province before merging with its neighboring province, 'Asir.
-Bisha has a population of 205,346 according to the 2010 Census, with nearly 240 villages and 58 larger settlements that are spread out on both sides of the Bisha Valley (the longest valley in the Arabian Peninsula).
-The city is located to the south of the Arabian Peninsula, which is almost entirely under the administration of the Kingdom of Saudi Arabia.
+Bisha (بيشة, Bīšah), also known as Qal`at Bishah (قلعة بيشة, Qalʿat Bīšah), is a town in the south-western Saudi Arabian province, Asir.
+Bisha was its own province before merging with its neighboring province, Asir.
+Bisha has a population of 202,096 according to the 2022 Census in the governorate, with nearly 240 villages and 58 larger settlements that are spread out on both sides of the Bisha Valley (the longest valley in the Arabian Peninsula).
+The city is located to the south of the Arabian Peninsula, which is almost entirely under the administration of the kingdom.
 It stands at an altitude of approximately 610 meters (2,000 ft.) above sea level.

 Agriculture

 The Bisha area is of immense agricultural importance due to high soil fertility, abundant water, and palm cultivation.
 There are around 3,000,000 palm trees, among other trees of multiple varieties, and their fruits are sold widely to cities in the vicinity.

-Ibn Saud then set out to conquer the surrounding region with the goal of bringing it under the rule of a single Islamic state.
-Ibn Dawwas of Riyadh led the most determined resistance, allied with forces from Al Kharj, Al Ahsa, and the Banu Yam clan of Najran.
-However, Ibn Dawwas fled and Riyadh capitulated to the Saudis in 1774, ending long years of wars, and leading to the declaration of the first Saudi State, with Riyadh as its capital.

 The government of Saudi Arabia's strategic plan involves using a newly constructed dam to supply water to population centers rather than to irrigate farms.
 The Ministry of Agriculture and Water was concerned about the Bisha area's dependence on groundwater and initially decided to construct a dam in the Bisha Valley (King Fahad Dam) to support agricultural activities in the region.
 However, due to the scarcity of clean drinking water, the dam output has been redirected for drinking purposes, resulting in a sharp decline of agricultural output.
-And if Saudis wake up to the use of drip irrigation and moisture Agriculture techniques in this misty region, they will be able to produce vegetables and herbs for the local population.